Occasional Impressions - music, prose, poetry and prayer on the web

 Shun no suffering, shame or loss: learn of him to bear the cross.

 What’s that?
 You complain!
 How do you expect us to stay awake?
-It’s been a
+It’s been a long

-bring us to the test!”
+to the test!”
 Of course the flesh is weak - however willing the spirit.

 You go and pray again.
 Whatever it is, it’s really bothering you.
-“My Father, if
+“My Father, if this

-It sounds like cruelty - blackmail.
+cruelty - blackmail.
 It shouldn’t be allowed!

 But, Master, my eyelids are heavy.
 Through the haze of half-sleep, we hear you